aminurislamarnob/jobpress/readme.txt

 = How can change settings? =
 Just go to settings page from "JobPress" admin menu.

+= How to use JobPress with Elementor? =
+Simply drag and drop the "JobPress Jobs" widget from the Elementor editor.
+You can customize the title, subtitle, and toggle position count display.
+The design style follows your global JobPress settings.

 == Changelog ==

-= 2.1.0 =
+= 2.1.0 (Aug 18, 2025)  =
+* Added new shortcode attribute 'title' to customize job listing title

-- New shortcode attributes for job listing customization:
+* Added new shortcode attribute 'subtitle' to customize job listing subtitle
-  - `[jobpress title="Custom Title"]` - Customize listing title
-  - `[jobpress subtitle="Custom Subtitle"]` - Customize listing subtitle
-- Added filter hook for open positions text:
-  - `jobpress_open_positions_text` - Customize "open positions" text display
+* Added new shortcode attribute 'show_positions' to control visibility of open positions count
+* Added new "JobPress" category in Elementor editor
+* Added Elementor widget support with title, subtitle and position count controls

 = 2.0 =
 * PCP detected security issues fix.